 While there have been no direct issues from taurine supplements, athlete deaths in Europe have been linked to energy drinks containing taurine and caffeine.
 This has led several countries to ban or limit the sale of taurine (50).

-However, this may as well have been caused by the large doses of caffeine or some other substances the athletes were taking.
+However, these deaths may have been caused by the large doses of caffeine or some other substances the athletes were taking.

-Bottom Line: When consumed in reasonable amounts by a healthy individual, taurine does not have any known negative side effects.
+Summary When consumed in reasonable amounts by a healthy individual, taurine does not have any known side effects.

-The upper limit for toxicity is much higher though, and even doses above 2,000 mg seem to be well tolerated.
+However, the upper limit for toxicity is much higher — even doses above 2,000 mg seem to be well tolerated.

-Research on the safety of taurine has suggested that up to 3,000 mg per day for an entire lifetime is still safe (53).
+Research on the safety of taurine suggests that up to 3,000 mg per day for an entire lifetime is still safe (53).

-The easiest and most cost-effective method to achieve this is through powder or tablet supplementation, which can cost as little as $6 for 50 servings.
+The easiest and most cost-effective method to achieve this is through powder or tablet supplements, which can cost as little as $6 for 50 doses.